-- (b) within 30 days of receipt of an application and where applicable, the information contemplated in subsection (2), conduct a physical security assessment of the infrastructure in order to- - (i) verify the information in the application; - (ii) asses the risk category in which such infrastructure may be categorised; - (iii) confirm whether the physical security measures proposed by the person in control of the infrastructure in response to the outcome of the physical security assessment, comply with the prescribed measures and standards for the protection of the infrastructure; and - (c) within 60 days after the physical security assessment has been conducted, 10 submit- - (i) a written inspection report together with the application made in terms of subsection (1); - (ii) any comments contemplated in paragraph (a)(ii); and - (iii) any written submissions in terms of subsection (4) to the Critical 15 Infrastructure Council for consideration. - (4) The National Commissioner must provide the person in control of that infrastructure with an opportunity to make written submissions regarding any physical security assessment which is conducted as contemplated in subsection (3)(b). - (5) The National Commissioner may request the Head of a Government department 20 which is a security service established under section 199 of the Constitution, to designate a suitably experienced member of that security service to assist with the physical security assessment contemplated in subsection (3)(b), when required. - (6) Where the National Commissioner is unable to comply with the timeframe contemplated in subsection (3)(c), the National Commissioner must, in writing, apply to 25 the Council in the prescribed form and manner for an extension not exceeding 30 days or such other period as the Council may determine. - (7) The Critical Infrastructure Council must at its meeting consider the application and the physical security assessment report. - (8) Subject to section 20(2), the Council must within seven days of its last meeting 30 submit the application and its recommendations to the Minister for a decision within 30 days of receipt thereof. - (9) Where the Council is unable to comply with the timeframes as contemplated in subsection (8), the Council must in writing request the Minister for an extension not exceeding 30 days or such other period as the Minister may determine.

-- (10) If the infrastructure relevant to the application consists of multiple structures, services or facilities, the person in control of those infrastructures must apply for declaration in respect of all such infrastructure as critical infrastructure. - (11) Where an extension of time is granted as contemplated in subsection (6) or (9), the Council must inform the person in control of that infrastructure in writing.
+- (c) the nature and the extent of the departure from subsection (3)(a); - (d) the relation between the departure and its purpose; - (e) the importance of the purpose of the departure; and - (f) the need to promote an efficient administration and good governance. - (7) The National Commissioner must provide the person in control of that infrastructure with an opportunity to make written submissions regarding any physical security assessment which is conducted as contemplated in subsection (3)(b). - (8) In the event that the Council decides that the procedure contemplated in 10 subsection (3)(a)- - (a) must be followed, the Council may direct the National Commissioner to publish the notice contemplated in subsection (3)(a) with directions on the information that must be contained in the notice, whereafter the National Commissioner will deal with the application; or - (b) may be departed from, the Council may direct the National Commissioner to depart from the provisions of subsection (3)(a) and proceed to deal with the application. - (9) The National Commissioner may request the Head of a Government department which is a security service established under section 199 of the Constitution, to 20 designate a suitably experienced member of that security service to assist with the physical security assessment contemplated in subsection (3)(b), when required. - (10) Where the National Commissioner is unable to comply with the timeframe contemplated in subsection (3)(c), the National Commissioner must, in writing, apply to the Council in the prescribed form and manner for an extension not exceeding 30 days 25 or such other period as the Council may determine. - (11) The Council must at its meeting consider the application, the physical security assessment report and any other documentation referred to in this section. - (12) Subject to section 20(2), the Council must within seven days of its last meeting submit the application and its recommendations to the Minister for a decision within 30 days of receipt thereof. - (13) Where the Council is unable to comply with the timeframes as contemplated in subsection (12), the Council must in writing request the Minister for an extension not exceeding 30 days or such other period as the Minister may determine. - (14) If the infrastructure relevant to the application consists of multiple structures, 3 services or facilities, the person in control of those infrastructures must apply for declaration in respect of all such infrastructure as critical infrastructure." - (15) Where an extension of time is granted as contemplated in subsection (10) or (13), the Council must inform the person in control of that infrastructure in writing.

-Application for declaration as critical infrastructure by National Commissioner
+Application for declaration as critical infrastructure by National Commissioner 40